google/WebFundamentals/src/content/en/tools/lighthouse/index.md

 Lighthouse is an [open-source](https://github.com/GoogleChrome/lighthouse), automated tool for improving the quality of web pages.
 You can run it against any web page, public or requiring authentication.
-It has audits for performance, accessibility, progressive web apps, and more.
+It has audits for performance, accessibility, progressive web apps, SEO and more.

 You can run Lighthouse in Chrome DevTools, from the command line, or as a Node module.
 You give Lighthouse a URL to audit, it runs a series of audits